Softonix/frontend-guidelines/README.md

 - If you want to create a Button component, name it either `ButtonModule.vue` or `ButtonComponent` or `AppButton` so it would not conflict with native HTML button tag.
 - Name root-level components exactly the same like route name: Login.vue === /auth/login route
 - Name js files with dash case, like: `leave-route.mixin.js` instead of `leaveRoute.mixin.js`
-- Name all files inside `/services/` and `/store/` with middleware names like: `auth.service.js` and `auth.store.js` - it will help you to quickly determine what type of file you are editing now.
+- Name all files inside `/services/` and `/store/` with middleware names like: `auth.service.js` and `auth.store.js` - it will help you to quickly determine what type of file you are editing now
+- Component name must exist and should be in pascal case as well as usage in template

 ### Best practices